SRCH2/srch2-ngn/documentation/docs/index.md

 *HIGHLIGHTING_EXACT_POST_SCRIPT*, *HIGHLIGHTING_FUZZY_PRE_SCRIPT*,
 *HIGHLIGHTING_FUZZY_POST_SCRIPT* define how the SRCH2 search
-server will format data associated with a field that has highlighted enabled.
-Here, *title* has had highlighted enabled by the method call *enableHighlighting()*.
+server will format data associated with a field that has highlighting enabled which can be done by calling *enableHighlighting()*.
 Then when the schema is created, the method call *.setHighlightedPreAndPostScript( HIGHLIGHTING_FUZZY_PRE_SCRIPT, HIGHLIGHTING_FUZZY_POST_SCRIPT, HIGHLIGHTING_EXACT_PRE_SCRIPT, HIGHLIGHTING_EXACT_POST_SCRIPT)* will set the formatting values.
 This will cause the SRCH2 search